guettli/why-i-like-pycharm/README.md

 * shift-shift "hist sel" --> History for Selection.
 Great!

-* Handling git merge conflicts is better with PyCharm than the tool Meld: If two commits added roughly the same, you see the difference between both new versions.
+* Handling git merge conflicts is better with PyCharm than the tool Meld: If two commits added roughly the same line, you see the difference between both lines.

 * Somehow I prefer to do the usual git operations (checkout, commit, push, log) with the command-line.